-This balance includes the investment funds the Parent Company has contracted that are managed by Banco Santander and BBVA for a total amount of EUR 209,598 thousand.
-The availability of these funds is immediate, and they are invested with the remaining cash the Group has to cover its short-term payment commitments.
+This balance includes the amounts invested in the investment funds the Parent Company has contracted that are managed by Banco Santander and BBVA for a total amount of EUR 209,598 thousand.
+The availability of these funds is immediate and the investment therein comprises the remaining cash the Group has to cover its short-term payment commitments.